-Most hatches and doors in the cockpit are secured with special cam action, or automatic push to close latches.
+Most hatches and doors in the cockpit are secured with special cam action, or automatic "push to close" latches.
 Gas charged springs are used on most hatches in the deck and cockpit that help raise the hatches and hold them in the open position.

-Some large hatches in the cockpit sole and deck are secured with special flush mounted, twist lock latches with handles that store flush in the latch in the open or latched position.
-There is a large red dot in some handles that indicate that the latch is in the open position and the hatch is not secure.
+Some large hatches in the cockpit sole and deck are secured with flush mounted, twist lock latches with handles that store flush to the hatch in the latched position.
 Always make sure that all hatches are closed with the latches in the secured position before operating the boat above idle speed.

-Round access plates located in the cockpit liner provide access to the fill hoses and fittings.
+Round access plates located in the sides of the cockpit liner provide access to the fill hoses and fittings.
 Other access plates in the cockpit sole provide accesses to fuel supply lines, fuel gauge sender and the fuel fill and vent hose connections on the fuel tank.